 I feel so fortunate to have been given this moment to have all these experiences – the tramping, the people, the fears and old issues that arise as I walk, the mud, and the gift of knowing that each treasured moment is mine forever.
 I can take them out, polish them, study from all angles, smile a little, maybe sigh, and move forward to the next surprise.

 This was a short day because I spent time with Irene, shopped and lingered over a smoothie before lumbering on with a fully resupplied pack.
-But it was just the right size to bring me here to this perfect place and the amazing people I met and reunited with today.
+But it was just the right size to bring me here to this perfect place and the amazing people I met for the first time and those I reunited with today.